-We position our Capital score at a3, one notch below the a2 initial score, driven by leverage and reflecting our longer-term expectation regarding the potential negative impact of the upcoming regulatory changes related to the implementation of Basel IV.
+Helaba's assigned Capital score is a3, one notch below the a2 initial score, driven by leverage and reflecting our longer-term expectation regarding the potential negative impact of the upcoming regulatory changes related to the implementation of Basel IV.

-During the first half of 2020, Helaba's leverage exposure increased by 10% to €226 billion from €205 billion, mainly because of the bank's participation in the ECB's targeted long-term refinancing operations III (TLTRO III), drawdowns of committed credit lines by corporate customers, and higher replacement values of derivatives, reflecting the widening of credit spreads during the market turmoil caused by the pandemic.
-In the second half of 2020, however, the bank's leverage exposure reduced again to €196 billion, reflecting a decline in derivative replacement values, but mostly the exclusion of cash positions held at the ECB from the calculation of the leverage exposure.
-As a result, the bank's regulatory leverage ratio dropped to 4.0% as of 30 June 2020 from 4.5% as of year-end 2019, but then recovered to 4.8% as of year-end 2020 (4.9% as of 30 June 2021).
-Our leverage measure, on the other hand, which is based on Tangible Common Equity (TCE) to tangible assets and therefore includes central bank cash holdings, reduced to 4.2% from 4.7% during 2020.
+During the first half of 2021 (H1 2021), Helaba's leverage exposure decreased by 5% to ≤ 185.9 billion from ≤ 196.1 billion, mainly because of the first-time exclusion of ≤ 4.3 billion of savings bank sector exposures and ≤ 5.6 billion of pass-through development bank loans from the calculation of the leverage exposure.
+The bank also continues to benefit from the temporary deduction of central bank cash holdings, which stood at ≤ 34.9 billion as of 30 June 2021.
+As a result, Helaba's regulatory leverage ratio improved to 4.9% from 4.8% during 1H 2021, while it would have reached 4.2% as of 30 June 2021 including its central bank cash holdings.
+Our leverage measure, which is based on Tangible Common Equity (TCE) to tangible assets and thus includes intra-sector exposures, pass-through development bank loans, and central bank cash holdings, also reached 4.2% as of 30 June 2021, unchanged from year-end 2020.
 Since TCE leverage remains well below our 5% baseline expectation, we continue to deduct one notch for leverage from the initial Capital score when positioning the assigned score.